 Loan Documentation & Administration

-If a predevelopment loan is approved, the following will constitute the loan documentation.
-Following approval, approximately two weeks is needed for loan processing.
+If a predevelopment loan is approved, the following will constitute the loan documentation and administration requirements.

 Loan Commitment Letter

-This letter includes the amount authorized by CDFA that may be drawn for the project, specific loan terms, and any special conditions pertaining to the loan commitment.
+This letter states the amount of the approved loan, loan terms, and any special conditions pertaining to the loan commitment.

-The board of directors of the borrowing organization must authorize borrowing up to the ‘maximum loan amount,’ the granting of guarantees or assignments (if required), and designation of an individual to sign the documents with CDFA on the borrowing organization’s behalf.
-A written resolution documenting the board’s approval is required.
+The borrower will be asked to provide documentation expressing the authority for the borrowing organization to borrow up to the ‘maximum loan amount’, to grant guarantees or assignments (if required), and to designate an individual to sign the documents with CDFA on the borrowing organization’s behalf.
+A written resolution or meeting minutes documenting the corporation or municipality’s approval is required.

 In cases where the borrower and the developer are separate, legal entities, both the borrower and developer are required to execute the loan documents.
 In addition, the developer, as the recipient of the construction/final loan proceeds that will retire CDFA’s loan, may be required to guarantee repayment.
 In some cases, the CDFA loan will be closed prior to the creation of the entity that will serve as the developer.
 In such cases, the loan agreement may stipulate that the borrower will have a separate developer agreement and guarantee executed when the development entity is formed.